 - Footies used when trying on shoes.
 This is my current favorite.
 You know those little, tan footies/booties that you have to put on when you try on shoes at a shoe store when you didn’t bring your own socks?
 Their thin material makes them ideal for compost tea bags.
 They are pretty small, you will want to use two or three per batch.
 TIP: I leave one in my watering can for added nutrients.

-What works for you?
-Let me know in the comments below if you have another excellent material for to use as a compost tea bag.
+What do you use as a compost tea bag?
+Let me know on social media (links below) if you have another excellent material for to use as a compost tea bag.

 Worm Factory 360 With WormsSelect options$149.95 – $169.95Sale

 MAGNET Worm Bin Troubleshooting Infographic: A Simple Guide to Diagnosing and Solving Your Worm Composting Bin ProblemsAdd to cart

 MAGNET Worm Bin Troubleshooting Infographic: A Simple Guide to Diagnosing and Solving Your Worm Composting Bin Problems